-The Ministry of Transport has produced the Decarbonising Transport Action Plan, which outlines how the Government intends to deliver on the ERP's transport chapter.
+The Ministry of Transport produced the Decarbonising Transport Action Plan, which outlined how the previous Government intended to deliver on the ERP's transport chapter.
 The Action Plan has four focus areas:

 - reduce reliance on cars and support people to walk, cycle, and use public transport; - rapidly adopt low emission vehicles; - begin work now to decarbonise heavy transport and freight; and - support cross-cutting measures to contribute to the delivery of a low-emissions transport system.